Potential Separation of Interconnect Wires (2009)

 - Physicians should continue routine follow-up in accordance with standard practice for those patients who are not pacemaker dependent.

-Four hundred twenty-one (421) of the Kappa devices (0.72%) and 229 of the Sigma devices (1.53%) were returned with information indicating a problem with the patient’s pacing system prior to explant.
-The remaining 37 Kappa devices (0.06%) and 65 Sigma devices (0.44%) were returned with no information indicating a potential malfunction while implanted or with insufficient information to determine the state of the device at explant.
+Four hundred twenty-two (422) of the Kappa devices (0.72%) and 248 of the Sigma devices (1.7%) were returned with information indicating a problem with the patient’s pacing system prior to explant.
+The remaining 37 Kappa devices (0.06%) and 68 Sigma devices (0.45%) were returned with no information indicating a potential malfunction while implanted or with insufficient information to determine the state of the device at explant.
 Lacking definite information indicating proper operation until explant, these remaining devices are conservatively categorized as having experienced interconnect wire separation while implanted.

 As of May 2009, our modeling predicts failure rates due to this issue of 1.1% (Kappa) and 4.8% (Sigma) over the remaining lifetime of those pacemakers still in service at that time.

-Out of the initial advisory population of 58,300 Kappa devices and 14,900 Sigma devices worldwide, less than 500 Kappa devices remain implanted worldwide.
-Approximately 2,400 Sigma devices remain implanted worldwide.
-Of these, 600 Sigma devices are in the United States.
+Out of the initial advisory population of 58,300 Kappa devices and 14,900 Sigma devices worldwide, none of the Kappa devices and less than 100 Sigma devices remain implanted worldwide.

 |Initial Affected Population||Number of Confirmed Advisory Related Events||Estimated Remaining Active Population||Current Malfunction Rate (confirmed malfunctions over total population)||Predicted Malfunction Rate Over the Remaining Life of the Devices Still Implanted|